 What we don’t: Heavy and has a boxy fit.

 For affordable protection in whatever Mother Nature throws your way, we love the Arctic from The North Face.
-This parka is both nicely insulated and weather-ready, with 600-fill-power down (recently upgraded from 550-fill) wrapped in a 2-layer, waterproof DryVent shell that’s seam-sealed for added protection.
+This parka is both nicely insulated and weather-ready, with 600-fill-power down (an upgrade from the previous version's 550-fill) wrapped in a 2-layer, waterproof DryVent shell that’s seam-sealed for added protection.
 The above-the-knee cut extends coverage down the legs without being too restrictive, and a removable faux-fur brim adds warmth and style.
 Added up, the Arctic is a nice value at $350, and we appreciate the use of recycled polyester and down—a nice reflection of TNF’s ongoing sustainability efforts.

 See The North Face Arctic Parka